Marta Milans

-Marta Milans is a Spanish-American actress.
+Marta Milans is a Spanish and American actress.
 She had her breakout role in the film Devoured (2012) and landed a main role in the ABC series Killer Women (2014).
 She is known for playing Rosa Vasquez in the DC Extended Universe film Shazam!
 (2019) and its sequel (2023).

 Early life

-Milans grew up between Madrid and Ibiza.
-She attended a British school and then a German school.
+Milans attended a British school and then a German school.
 In 2003, her family founded a goat farm and creamery called Santa Gadea in the northern Province of Burgos, which they run to this day.
 Milans herself became vice president of the company.
 At 19, Milans began studying theatre and art history at New York University (NYU).
 She has said that if she did not become an actress, she would have worked at the Metropolitan Museum of Art.

 Career

 Milans played a leading role in the horror film Devoured.

 Milans co-starred in the 2013 drama film The Disappearance of Eleanor Rigby and in 2014 was series regular in the short-lived ABC crime drama series Killer Women.
 In 2016, she co-starred opposite Gina Torres in the ABC pilot The Death of Eva Sofia Valdez.
 Milans later returned to Spain to star in the Movistar+ drama series El embarcadero.
 She also appeared in American films Asher (2018) and Shazam!
 (2019).